forestfamily4/mslauncher/README.md

 ## Features

-The launcher will only SELECTED functions :)
+The launcher will only have SELECTED functions :)

 ・ Command Line